numbas/editor-docs/source/project/reference.rst

 Projects
 ********

-Projects provide a way of collecting together all your work on a particular topic or course, and automatically granting access to your collaborators.
+Projects provide a way of collecting all your work on a particular topic or course and automatically granting access to your collaborators.

 In the Numbas editor, every exam or question must belong to a single project.
-Your account always has one project attached to it - your workspace.
+Your account always has at least one project - your workspace.
-When you create a new exam or question, you'll be asked which project you want to attach it to, and the default option is your workspace.
+When you create a new exam or question, you will be asked which project you want to attach it to.
+The default option is your workspace, but this guide will walk you through creating additional projects.

-If you're putting together content for a course you're teaching, it's a good idea to create a new project as a single gathering point for your material.
+If you're putting together content for a course you're teaching, it is a good idea to create a new project as a single gathering point for your material.
 A project is effectively a "fenced off" area of the editor where you can concentrate on just the material you want to work on, without having to wade through unrelated items.

 Creating a new project